Micah-Shallom/Deploying-A-MEAN-STACK-Book-Application/project.md

 # Deploying a MEAN Stack Application on AWS Cloud

 We create an aws EC2 instance, named `project mean`.
-This will serve as the serve as the backbone of our application deployment.
+This will serve as the backbone of our application deployment.

 ![instance_creation](./img/1.ec2_creation.png)